Jason Kelce: Professional career

-Philadelphia Eagles

-Despite lacking true NFL size, Kelce was projected a fourth to fifth round pick.
+Despite lacking true NFL size, Kelce was projected a fourth round pick.
 He ran the fastest 40-yard dash time of all offensive linemen at the 2011 NFL Scouting Combine, with a 4.89-second time.
 On March 11, 2011, Kelce had an appendectomy after he was diagnosed with appendicitis.

-Kelce was selected by the Philadelphia Eagles in the sixth round (191st overall) of the 2011 NFL Draft.
+Kelce was selected by the Philadelphia Eagles in the sixth round (191st overall) of the 2011 NFL draft.
 Kelce was unable to practice or sign a contract until the NFL lockout was lifted on July 25, 2011.
 He signed a four-year contract on July 27.
 New offensive line coach Howard Mudd envisioned Kelce as in the mold of Indianapolis Colts five-time Pro Bowl center Jeff Saturday, whom Mudd coached in Indianapolis for 11 seasons.
 First-round pick and fellow rookie Danny Watkins compared Kelce to a hedgehog due to his spiky hair and facial hair, in addition to his quickness and stoutness.
 Kelce battled incumbent starter Jamaal Jackson for the center job early in training camp in August.
 Kelce received all of the first-team reps in the week before the team's third preseason game.
 He started in the third preseason game against the Cleveland Browns, and allowed a sack and was penalized for holding.
-Despite his performance, Kelce was named the starter for the season on August 29.
+Kelce was named the starter for the season on August 29.
 He became the first rookie in Eagles history to start all 16 games at center.

 In 2012, Kelce was named the starting center for the second consecutive year.
-On September 16, he suffered a partially torn MCL and torn ACL in a win over the Baltimore Ravens.
+On September 16, he suffered a partially torn MCL and a torn ACL in a win over the Baltimore Ravens.
 Kelce would miss the rest of the 2012 season.

-Kelce had an outstanding 2013 season, starting all 16 games and helping the team reach the playoffs.
-He helped the Eagles score a team-record 442 points and 6,676 yards.
+In the 2013 season, Kelce started all 16 games.
+The Eagles reached the playoffs, and set team season records of 442 points and 6,676 yards.
 He led the way for the NFL's leading rusher, LeSean McCoy, who rushed for 1,607 yards.
 Kelce was graded by Pro Football Focus (PFF) as the best center in the NFL for the season.
 He was also honored with the Ed Block Courage Award.